 This is the final step in the 2D animation pipeline.
 The editor will take the composited and rendered scenes and stitch them together to make the movie or TV episode.
 They also add the intro song and credits and package the whole thing for export and distribution.

 LEARN MORE FUNDAMENTALS OF 2D ANIMATION

 Being familiar with the production pipeline for animation is key, but getting hands-on training from experienced animators is also important.
 Herzing’s 12-month 2D animation program is designed to help you master the software and techniques you need to break into the industry.
-Our students also valuable real-world experience through an extensive internship with Big Jump Entertainment, a major Ottawa studio.
+Our students also get valuable real-world experience through a six-week internship.

 Click below to get complete program details and chat live with our friendly admissions team.